nasa/trick/docs/documentation/running_a_simulation/Input-File.md

 ## Checkpoint the Simulation

-To checkpoint a simulation call `trick.checkpoint([<checkpoint_time>])`.  `trick.checkpoint()` called with no arguments will checkpoint immediately.
+`trick.checkpoint()` called with no arguments will checkpoint immediately.
+To checkpoint a simulation call `trick.checkpoint(<checkpoint_time>)`.
 An optional checkpoint time may be provided to checkpoint some time in the future.
+When you supply a name, you can save the checkpoint to a specific file.
+For example, `trick.checkpoint(<file_name>)` creates a checkpoint in a file with the given name immediately. `trick.checkpoint(<checkpoint_time>, <file_name>)` saves a checkpoint in the described file at the given time.

 ```python
 # Checkpoints immediately